 action and must have been a big hit at the time of its original

 publication.The model can easily be adapted to use later Mamod / Meccano engine.
-The

-tracked excavating machines in the world An illustration from the original Super Model Leaflet is shown left depicting a similar type of machine to the Meccano model.
+An illustration from the original Super Model Leaflet is shown left depicting a similar type of machine to the Meccano model.
 The design of the Excavator looks much older than 1929 more akin to those of the late 19th century.
 Although machines if this type would have had very long working lives.
 Unlike modern excavators running on crawler tracks these machines normally moved along broad gauge railway tracks, propelled by their own steam engine.
 They were also know as Steam Navies .Although looking cumbersome and slow compared with modern machines these excavators did the work of many men, with picks and shovels.
 In old films you can see how fast they could work.
 The operators of these machines were both highly skilled and highly paid.
 Revised May 05 2015 |